 General Chairman and Floral Department SuperintendentEllen Daly 360-485-5253 email@example.com

-"Just Kidding Around" An NGC Standard Flower Show Presented by Black Hills District Garden Clubs
+"150 Years of Fabulous: A Patriotic Flower Show"A National Garden Club Standard Flower Show Presented by Black Hills District of Garden Clubs

 Open and free to the public with exhibits and gardening and design demonstrations.
-Thurston and Lewis County Adult residents and youth aged Pre-K - 18 may enter.
+Adult Thurston and Lewis County residents, Washington State Federation of Garden Clubs members and youth aged Pre-K - 18 may enter.

 We would like to encourage the public to enter these categories.
 Please call Ellen Daly or any of the Consultants in the section you are interested in for more information.